symfony/symfony1-docs/reference/en/16-Tasks.markdown

     ./symfony doctrine:build-forms
     ./symfony doctrine:insert-sql

-See those three tasks help page for more information.
+See those four tasks help page for more information.

 To bypass the confirmation, you can pass the `no-confirmation`
 option: